ClaudioZandonella/trackdown/README.md

 ## Extending `trackdown`

-Workflows and solutions proposed by other user:
+Workflows and solutions proposed by other users:

 -   **Synchronizing Multiple Documents ([link](https://gist.github.com/smithjd/aaf71b5a6575a0d4a1e4ac3168c4c682)).**